MicrosoftDocs/windows-ai-docs/docs/copilot-in-windows/index.md

 This article describes how to determine if Copilot in Windows is available on the current device and, if the feature is available, how to launch Copilot in Windows using the Microsoft Edge launch URI scheme.
 The techniques discussed in this article are intended for use in the near term.
 In future releases, the methods described in this article may be deprecated and replaced with more formal and robust APIs.

+The features described in this article are supported starting with Windows 11 Build 22621 and Microsoft Edge build 120.0.2210.121.

 ## Check Copilot in Windows availability on the device

 To determine whether Copilot in Windows is available on a Windows device, check the value of the following registry key.
 A value of 0 means that Copilot in Windows is not available.
 A value of 1 means that Copilot in Windows is available.